KHUSHBOOSONII/REST_API/README.md

 # REST_API
-I Develop this Project by using Python , Machine leaning which classy the image by detecting the faces of the Person.
+I Develop this Project by using Python , Machine leaning which classify the image of the person by detecting the faces.